janishar/PlaceHolderView/README.md

 [Android Tinder Swipe](https://medium.com/@janishar.ali/android-tinder-swipe-view-example-3eca9b0d4794#.413dgor3o)

 # Recent Library: [`JPost`](https://github.com/janishar/JPost)
 #### `JPost` is a pubsub library based on massages over a channel.
-It's very efficient and much powerful that other pubsub libraries.
+It's very efficient and much powerful than other pubsub libraries.
 It prevents memory leak and increases code control.
 Also, provide a mechanism to run code asynchronously.

 #### Why should you use this library
 1. In contrast to the existing pub-sub libraries, it hold the subscribers with weakreference.
 Thus it doesn't create memory leaks.